 3. A Prospective Client Requests It

-A. For people or business entities with a small budget
+The DBA name benefits business entities with a small budget.

-Filing a DBA is one of the most cost-effective ways to begin doing business.
-It eliminates the initial costs commonly associated with creating an LLC or a corporation as well as the ongoing maintenance fees.
-Once the DBA becomes profitable, it can easily be converted into a stand alone corporation.
+Registering a DBA eliminates the initial costs commonly associated with creating an LLC or a corporation.
+Once the DBA becomes profitable, it can easily be converted into an s-corporation for doing business.

-Filing a DBA is an advantage for a sole proprietor because it means they don’t have to use their personal name when conducting business.
-They can use the DBA.
-The DBA not only gives the sole proprietor a measure of anonymity, it also lends some business credibility when potential customers hear the company’s name.
+A DBA is an advantage for a sole proprietor because they don’t have to use their personal name as the assumed name.
+This gives the sole proprietor a measure of anonymity and lends business credibility through the business name.

 Get professional help throughout every step of the process.